Island hopping in the Small Cyclades

 Iraklia

 Beach life may seem limited to the charming sandy beach of Livadi, which can be reached on foot by both villages.
 During peak season, though, the seasonal minibus takes travelers all the way to Tourkopigado, a secluded pebbled beach featuring turquoise waters.
-Also, there's a fishing boat taking travelers on daily cruises to Iraklia’s secluded bays and beaches, including Alimnia, the island’s most famous bay, known for its transparent waters and impressive sea floor that hosts the remains of a crashed World War II plane.
+Also, there's a fishing boat taking travelers on daily cruises to Iraklia’s secluded bays and beaches, including Alimnia, the island’s most famous bay, known for its transparent waters and impressive seafloor that hosts the remains of a crashed World War II plane.

-What should be on your bucket list: joining the feast of St. John the Baptist, taking place inside a cave.
-Normally, on August 28, flocks of people accompany the icon of St. John from Panagia to the Cyclops Cave (said to be the home of Homeric mythical hero Polyphemus), where a vesperal liturgy takes place by candlelight.
-The same night, local musicians “take the stage” at Panagia for a night filled with traditional music, food and dancing.
+What should be on your bucket list?
+For starters, joining the feast of St. John the Baptist, taking place inside a cave.
+Normally, on August 28, flocks of people accompany the icon of St. John from Panagia to the Cyclops Cave (said to be the home of the Homeric mythical hero Polyphemus), where a vesperal liturgy takes place by candlelight.

 How to get to Iraklia